-- Securitisation of ANZ originated assets use of securitisation as a funding, liquidity and capital management tool and may or may not involve the transfer of credit risk i.e. may or may not provide regulatory capital relief. - Securitisation of third-party originated assets. - Provision of facilities and services to securitisations e.g. liquidity, funding derivatives and/or credit support, structuring and arranging services, conduit management and (via ANZ Capel Court Limited) trust management services. - Investment in securities ANZ may purchase notes issued from securitisation.
+- Securitisation of ANZ originated assets (including self securitisation) use of securitisation as a funding, liquidity and capital management tool which may or may not involve the transfer of credit risk i.e. may or may not provide regulatory capital relief. - Securitisation of third-party originated assets. - Provision of facilities and services to securitisations or resecuritisations (where the underlying assets may be ANZ or third-party originated) e.g. liquidity, funding derivatives and/or credit support, structuring and arranging services, conduit management and (via ANZ Capel Court Limited) trust management services. - Investment in securities ANZ may purchase notes issued by securitisation programmes.